lockedata/user_hugo_template/README.md

-# useR website
+# useR! website

 ## What I can do

-I can give you most of a website for useR events, ready (almost) out of the box.
+I can give you most of a website for useR! events, ready (almost) out of the box.
 I have a number of sections to help you out:
 * Title Page with:
     + Overview/ About section supporting Markdown
     + Important Dates table